AdamRose1/Cloud_Hacking/Bucket.md

 Step 9: Open up a netcat listener: nc -lvnp 4444

-Next, upload a php webshell using the same command used in step 8.
+Step 10: Upload a php webshell using the same command used in step 8.
 Then navigate to the uploaded web shell to get a shell as user www-data.